lucksei/k8s-submissions-chapter2/README.md

 ```

 Deleted resources from `default` and created them again in the `project` namespace.
 Also recreated the ingress like before.
 Funny enough i did not know that 'Persistent Volumes' are cluster-wide resources unlike the rest of the resources deployed

+### 2.5.
+Documentation and ConfigMaps

+Created a ConfigMap for the `log-output` app with the `information.txt` file contents and the `MESSAGE` environment variable.
+These map to an env and a volume respectively inside the container `log-output-container1` of the app's deployment.
+App can be accessed on http://localhost:8081/status